- 1 large onion, chopped

 - 1/2 teaspoon pepper

 - 1-1/2 cups hot water

 - 1 cup (8 ounces) sour cream

-- Preheat oven to 350°.
-In a large skillet, heat butter over medium-high heat.
-Add onion; cook and stir until tender.
+- In a large skillet, saute onion in butter until tender.
 Sprinkle chicken with paprika, salt and pepper; place in an ungreased roasting pan.
 Spoon onion mixture over chicken.
-Add water.
-Bake, covered, 1-1/2 hours or until chicken juices run clear.
+Add hot water.
+Cover and bake at 350° for 1-1/2 hours or until chicken juices run clear.

 - Remove chicken and keep warm.
-Pour drippings and loosened browned bits from roasting pan into a saucepan.
-Skim fat.
-In a small bowl, mix cornstarch and cold water until smooth.
-Stir into pan juices with onion.
-Bring to a boil; cook and stir 1-2 minutes or until thickened.
-Remove from heat.
+In a small bowl, combine cornstarch and cold water until smooth.
+Gradually add to pan juices with onion.
+Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
+Remove from the heat.
 Stir in sour cream.
 Serve with chicken.
 Yield: 6 servings.

 "Excellent recipe!
 I made it exactly as written and served it with homemade noodles.
 Delicious and will definitely make this again.
 Used Sweet Hungarian Paprika."

 "This went very well.
 I really like the moist, steam roasting in the oven.
 I was out of regular sour cream because I made a dill dip with it, so I just used that and I liked what the dill did for it.
 I served it with some spaetzle."

 "Delicious dish!
 I messed up and forgot to add the hot water before baking, however it turned out just fine.
 Wouldn't change a thing!"